isomerpages/mlaw-corp/_covid19/02-A-types-of-contracts-covered-by-the-act.md

 permalink: /covid19-relief/types-of-contract
 breadcrumb: Types of Contracts Covered by the Act
 collection_name: covid19
-second_nav_title: Relief for Contractual Obligations
+second_nav_title: Temporary Relief from Inability to Perform Contractual Obligations
 ---
 ### Types of Contracts Covered by the Act ###